It wasn’t too long ago that people were asking when cars would drive themselves. Now, autonomous cars are becoming a reality.

 Picture an automated assistant removing the hassle of setting up repairs at the dealership.

 “When dealership schedules become electronic, your vehicle can say ‘12:00 to 12:30 is open at your dealer on Wednesday, October 21st.
 Can I book that for you?’”
 Deittrick says.
 “Imagine the possibilities to create a lifestyle-driven convenience experience within the vehicle – they are endless.”

-This constant availability of data combined with advancements in AI and cloud computing will continue to disrupt the industry.
-Dealerships must leverage this connected data to not only bring their services into the future but also maintain a competitive edge.
+This constant availability of data combined with advancements in AI and cloud computing will continue to disrupt the auto industry.
+Car dealerships must leverage this connected data to not only bring their services into the future but also maintain a competitive edge.

 Your Connected Vehicle Partner